-Easy to make DIY Homemade Christmas Snow Globe is inspiring for crafters, both children, and adults, making a lovely heirloom gift.
+Easy to make DIY Homemade Christmas Snow Globe is inspiring for crafters, both children and adults, making a lovely heirloom gift and a holiday decor addition.

 - a DIY snow globe container or a recycled jar